 Mozambique's capital, Maputo, is known for its well-preserved Portuguese colonial architecture.
-With its beautiful art deco architecture and its amazing setting on a hill overlooking the glittering Maputo Bay, the city of Maputo was once the Riviera of Southern Africa.
-Previously called Lourenco Marques, Maputo is Mozambique's largest city and home to the country's most prominent harbour.
+With its beautiful art deco architecture and its exceptional setting on a hill overlooking the glittering Maputo Bay, the city of Maputo once sparkled as the 'Riviera' of Southern Africa.
+Previously called Lourenco Marques, Maputo is Mozambique's largest city and home to the country's most famous harbour.
 It is well-equipped with a wide selection of hotels, supermarkets, restaurants, a vibrant cultural scene and open-air sidewalk cafes lining the streets.
-Visitors can stroll down the jacaranda-lined streets of the Baixa neighbourhood in the Old Town, explore the Praca da Independencia square, discover the neoclassical City Hall and view the unique bronze-domed Maputo Railway Station.
-Other popular activities include: visiting the beautiful beaches of Catembe and Ponta d'Oura, and snorkelling and scuba diving in the warm Mozambican waters.
+Visitors can stroll down the jacaranda-lined streets of the Baixa neighbourhood in the Old Town, explore the Praca da Independencia square, discover the Neoclassical City Hall and view the unique bronze-domed Maputo Railway Station.
+Other popular activities include visiting Catembe and Ponta d'Oura's beautiful beaches as well as snorkelling and scuba diving in the warm Mozambican waters.